mrtindb/German-C/README.md

 Interpreter, that converts .gc files to linux executables.
-GC format: a C-based language, that uses German for its syntax.
+The German-C language is a C-based language, that uses german words and terms.
+Below is a table of its keywords: